jameshughes89/cs102/src/site/asn1.rst

 * You have asked us to do something you never taught us.
     * Good thing google exists and you're capable of learning learn on your own.

+* Can I email you or the TA for help?
+    * Absolutely, *buuuuut*, do not send me code, do not send me screenshots of code, do not try to describe chunks of code in english, etc.
+    * Email is appropriate for quick clarification questions.
+    * Anything beyond that should be addressed at office hours.
+    * Please do not just send the email anyways to fish and see if I will answer --- I won't, and I'll be annoyed.

 * I swear I did everything right, but my files are not opening.
     * This one isn't uncommon.
-Your files may be in the wrong location on your computer.
+    * Your files may be in the wrong location on your computer.

 * It's not working, therefore Java is broken!
     * Probably not; you're likely doing something wrong.

 * There is a bug in my code and it's not working
     * Welcome to writing code.
-Keep at it, you'll get there.
+    * Keep at it, you'll get there.

 * There is a bug in my code and it's not working after hours of debugging
     * This is normal.
-Keep at it, you'll get there.
-I believe in you.
+    * Keep at it, you'll get there.
+    * I believe in you.

 * Do I have enough comments?
     * I don't know, maybe?
-If you're looking at code and have to ask if you should comment it... just comment it.
-That said, don't write me a book.
+    * If you're looking at code and have to ask if you should comment it... just comment it.
+    * That said, don't write me a book.

 * I know I cheated, I know I know I was cheating, but I'm reeeeaaaaaaaaallllllly sorry [that I got caught].
 Can we just ignore it this time?
     * No.